richardeascanio/notes-app/README.md

+Web app with backend and frontend, using Nodejs, Mongodb, Express, handlebars and other JS technologies.
+CRUD of Nodejs, with login and register using Mongodb, also protect routes to server and for styling CSS and Boostrap 4

 Node and express app that help you to archive your notes Database is mongodb with mongoose to stablish the connection